The U.S. Armed Forces prepares recruits for handling a pistol or rifle through different means.

 - 15-Yard Range: Recruits fire a total of 24 rounds, including shots fired from a kneeling position.

-The Navy once again stipulates the amount of rounds you can fire from a specific distance along with stances allowed at each station.
+The Navy once again stipulates the number of rounds you can fire from a specific distance along with stances allowed at each station.

 Recruits are allowed to fire 12 rounds each from the 3-yard and 7-yard markers.